artyar-tui/mandala-drawer/README.md

-## Mandala Drawer
+# Mandala Drawer
-## Goal:
+## Project Description:
-A construction consisting of two successive servo motors.
-By attaching a pen and with the right motor movement we should be able to draw on paper.
-Our goal is to draw basic geometrical objects like circles square etc.
+Madala drawer is able to draw  circles,square and others geometrical shapes.
+User can select from the keypad to draw a specific shape.
+Two servo motors make it possible to draw objects on a piece of paper.

 ## Components Required:
 1. Arduino UNO